na0x2c6/auto-touch-on-save.vim/README.md

 ### Path Conversion Priority

 1. If `g:AutoTouchOnSavePathConverter` is defined as a Vim function, it will be used for path conversion.
-2. If `g:AutoTouchOnSavePathConverter` is not defined, but `g:auto_touch_on_save_path_converter` is set to a non-empty string, it will be used as an external script for path conversion.
+2. If `g:AutoTouchOnSavePathConverter` is not defined, but `g:auto_touch_on_save_path_converter` is set to a non-empty string, it will be used as an external command for path conversion.
 3. If neither is set, no path conversion will be performed.

 ## Usage Examples